 The buildings are so grand and ornate Mr S and I relaxed with our feet up in the back whilst the girls sat up front.

 They were lucky enough to have a go at steering Johnnie (the horse) too once we were off the busy city streets.
-It was the perfect ending to our three-day break in the wonderful city of Innsbruck
+The perfect ending to our three-day break in the wonderful city of Innsbruck

 Buy the Innsbruck Pass!
 This card really will save you money.
 It gives you a free ride on the cable car, free public transport, completely free entry to a number of top attraction including the ones I’ve mentioned above like the Hofburg, Alpenzoo, The Crystal World and many more.

-Have you ever been to Austria?
+Have you ever been to Austria with kids?
 Would you consider Innsbruck for your next city break?
 Let me know in the comments box below.